feedhenry/fh-fhc/doc/stats.md

 ### --env=<environment>

-Use --env=<environment> to see stats from your app staged in another environment. 'dev' stats are returned by default.
+Use --env=<environment> to see stats from your app staged in another environment.

 ## EXAMPLES
     fhc stats h2n0pg-qvar407mijmsvbapz app 10 --env=live